patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-fundamentals.md

 ### Motor control
 Users with reduced motor control often use a keyboard or computer mouse to access content.

-To support users with reduced motor control:
+To support users with reduced motor control, remember that:

 - Users who rely on a keyboard need elements that are keyboard accessible and highly visible when in focus.
 - Users who rely on a mouse or touch need target areas that are large enough to be hit easily.

 ### Vision

 #### No vision
 Users with no vision rely on screen readers to access web sites and applications.
-Often, screen reader users will navigate a page by observing specific elements, like headers, links, or form elements.
+These users often navigate a page by observing specific elements, like headers, links, or form elements.

 To design for users with no vision: